 Next, send a statement

-If a friendly email reminder doesn't do the trick, send a statement a couple of days later.
+If a friendly email reminder doesn't do the trick, submit a statement a couple of days later.
 Again, attach the statement to a friendly email and remind the client that payment is now due.
-Don't resort to being angry or aggressive – keep it friendly, but ensure you apply the pressure.
-This should ensure you get paid.
+Don't resort to being angry or aggressive – keep it warm and friendly, but ensure you apply the pressure.
+It should ensure you get paid.

 Pick up the phone